 - Line a 12 cup muffin tin with silicone liners or paper liners.

 - Alternatively, you can grease your muffin tin well with butter, melted coconut oil, canola oil or cooking spray.

 - Shred one medium zucchini, using a boxed grater or a food processor fitted with the grating blade.

-- Remove excess water from shredded zucchini by either placing shredded zucchini in fine mesh strainer and pushing down with a bowl or spoon to release liquid from zucchini OR place shredded zucchini in cheesecloth, or clean kitchen towel and give a firm squeeze over sink or bowl (my preferred method.)
+- Remove excess water from shredded zucchini by either placing shredded zucchini in a fine-mesh strainer and pushing down with a bowl or spoon to release liquid from zucchini OR place shredded zucchini in cheesecloth, or clean kitchen towel and give a firm squeeze over sink or bowl (my preferred method.)

 - Whisk or sift together flour, cocoa powder, salt, baking powder, and baking soda together.
 I prefer to sift the ingredients to help remove any baking powder or baking soda lumps.
 Not a pleasant taste if you bite into a lump!

-- Whisk together honey, egg, applesauce, oil, milk, and vanilla together.
+- In a separate mixing bowl, whisk together honey, egg, applesauce, oil, milk, and vanilla together.

 - Pour wet ingredients into dry ingredients and stir together until JUST combined, being careful to not over-mix.

-- Fold shredded zucchini and 1/3 cup chocolate chips into muffin batter.
+- Fold shredded zucchini and 1/3 cup chocolate chips into the muffin batter.

 - Top each muffin with a few more chocolate chips if desired.

 - Bake the zucchini muffins until the muffins rise, the tops are set and a toothpick inserted into the center of the muffin comes out dry.

 - Remove zucchini muffins from oven and place muffin tin on a cooling rack.